johnallard513/Fuel_Efficiency/README.md

 # Exploring Trends in Automobile Manufacturing Between 1970-82

-For this project, I examined a dataset of 398 vehicles to uncover the relationship between various atributes and their effect on fuel efficieny.
-My research primarily involved investigating engine size, cylinder count, and horsepower of various manufacturers and any trends that appear across model years.
-Due to the complex relationship between the features, I primarily PCA and tSNE techniques to examine the data.
+For this project, I'm examining the relationship between various vehicle attributes and their effect on fuel efficieny.
+My research primarily involves investigating engine size, cylinder count, and horsepower of various manufacturers and any trends that appear across model years.
+Due to the complex relationship between the features, Given the complex relationship between the atributes, I'm using PCA and tSNE techniques to examine the data.

-My goals were to group similar vehicles into groups for customer segmentation and advertising purposes for a ficiontal car dealership.
+My goals are to group similar vehicles into groups for customer segmentation and advertising purposes for a ficiontal car dealership.

+## Dataset

+The dataset I'm using was provided by the MIT Applied Data Science Program and consists of 398 vehicles made between 1970-82 by a wide variety of manufacturers.
+I originally used this project as my milestone project submission, and now that I've completed the course I've decided to expand it to include in my professional portfolio.

+## Libraries

+* Matplotlib
+* Seaborn
+* Pandas
+* Numpy
+* Collections
+* Mpl_toolkits
+* Sklearn

 Questions I'm hoping to answer